-The daytime running lights reduce the risk of accidents by increasing the visibility of the vehicle.
-These are independent lights that are built into the headlights and come on each time the ignition is turned on if the light switch is in position AUTO or 0.
+The daytime lights are switched on each time the ignition is turned on if the light switch is in position AUTO.

 When the light switch is in position AUTO, a photo sensor automatically turns the instrument and switch lighting on and off.